UserOfNames/based-nixos-dots/home/neovim/README.md

 # Mappings list
-Custom mappings are assigned in their respsective plugin files, except general maps which are in mappings.lua.
+Custom mappings are assigned in their respective plugin files, except general maps which are in mappings.lua.
 Mapleader is space.
-Most mappings use <leader> then two keys, the first of which (I will call this the gateway key) groups maps with similar purposes.
-Some important mappings are instead one keystroke, or one after <leader>.
+Most mappings use leader followed by two keys, the first of which (I call this the gateway key) groups maps with similar purposes.
+Some important/commonly used mappings are instead one keystroke, or one after leader.
 **Single key:**
-- **<Enter>** - Create new line below.
+- **Enter** - Create new line below.

-**<leader>:**
+**Leader:**
 - **Single key after leader:**
 	- **u** - Open undotree.